xwaeaewcrhomesysplug/LuaRI_publictestsuite/README.txt

 However,the target overwrite license must be less restrictive in distribution than Apache v2.<BSD,MIT,etc...>

 Basic Q&A.
-Q:What is the absolute reference?
+Q:What is the almost absolute reference?
 A:Reference Manual for lua.https://www.lua.org/manual/
 As said on webpage"The reference manual is the official definition of the Lua language."
 With generally specific version in inner path.EG,https://www.lua.org/manual/5.4/